GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 ### Skin & Bones – Augmented Reality Mobile App
 The Bone Hall at NMNH has a corresponding augmented reality (AR) mobile app called *Skin & Bones*.
 In recent years, AR apps and programs in the museum setting have increasingly been explored as another possibility for engaging visitors.
 AR exhibit elements have been found to enhance learning, promote flow experiences, and increase the amount of time visitors spend focusing on content.[^25] Experiments have explored the feasibility of wearable AR devices, and while they have also improved visitors’ focus, wearable AR can also reduce visitor-visitor interactions and cause visitors to be more isolated.[^26]

 In the Bone Hall, there are several skeletons on display with a green sticker nearby, indicating that they are included in *Skin & Bones*.
 The app provides additional information on the animals, scientists, and more in video, text, and animation format.
 Some of the skeletons can be scanned with the app, which will unlock an AR animation that overlays the skeleton.
 The design of the AR animations differed between specimens.
 Some of them displayed an illustration of the living animal superimposed on the skeleton, with no additional information ((Figure 6)[#fig-kiss-06.png]).
 Some, though, had narration and text, and some also added an animation of the skeleton.
-My personal favorite was the animation of the anhinga, an aquatic bird ((Figure 7)[#fig-kiss-07.png]).
+My personal favorite was the animation of the anhinga, an aquatic bird (Figure 7).
 The animation used the real skeleton as a base, with the muscles superimposed on top to show how the muscles and bones interacted when the bird was moving.
 The animation was simple, understandable, and informative.

 {{< q-figure id="fig-kiss-06" label="Figure 6" caption="AR swordfish on *Skin & Bones* app." alt="A screenshot of the interface when viewing the swordfish skeleton with the *Skin & Bones* app on an iPhone.
 There is an illustration of a living swordfish superimposed on the skeleton, in the same position that the skeleton is in.
 Along the top of the interface, there are several icons.
 There is an icon representing an animal, an icon representing a person, an icon of a vertebra with an “AR” tag next to it, an icon of a lightbulb with an “AR” tag next to it, and finally an icon of a hand.
 There is also an option to “Choose another skeleton,” plus “information” and “share” logos." >}}